How to Grow Winter flowering Jasmine

 If Jasmine has become overgrown or exceeded it's allotted space winter flowering Jasmine will tolerate renovating pruning and can be cut back hard to 60 cms.
 This may result in little or no flowers for the first year or so until it re grows.

 Jasmine nudiflorum has the RHS garden merit award which is a kite mark for reliability when selecting a garden plant.
-It is tolerant of most soils and conditions and will not sulk if neglected which makes it very easy to grow.
+It is tolerant of most soils and conditions and will not sulk if neglected.
 Winter Jasmine will brighten up gloomy corners of the garden in winter.
-For all these reasons it is also a green wheelbarrow plant indicting it is easy to grow.
+For all these reasons it is a green wheelbarrow plant indicting it is easy to grow.